Learn more about Dime

 What is the Republican agenda on immigrants?

 Republicans used to embrace immigrants and refugees.
-Now, the GOP is the party of Trumpism and nativism with an agenda on immigration based on ideas pushed by white nationalist hate groups and extremists like Stephen Miller.
-While some Republican candidates pretend they will be good stewards of our communities’ safety and prosperity, they are endangering their communities.
+Not anymore.
+Now, the Republican plan is to use the military for mass round-ups and deportation of our neighbors, family and friends.
+That’s not hyperbole.
+That’s based on the statements from Trump and his top advisors.
+The GOP is the party of Trumpism and nativism with an agenda on immigration based on ideas pushed by white nationalist hate groups and extremists like Stephen Miller.
+While some Republican candidates still pretend they will be good stewards of our communities’ safety and prosperity, they are endangering their communities.
 The party leadership will deny citizenship, deport Dreamers, block all refugees, and waste billions more on the same failed cruelty and chaos approach that led to separating families and putting kids in cages.

-Now, Republican leadership, like Elise Stefanik, even push the reckless and dangerous idea that refugees seeking safety in America constitute an “invasion” as part of a plot to replace white people.
+Now, the Republican leadership continues pushing the reckless and dangerous idea that refugees seeking safety in America constitute an “invasion” as part of a plot to replace white people.
 This lie leads to violence.
-The terrorists who committed mass murder against Jews at a synagogue in Pittsburgh, Mexicans at a Walmarts in El Paso, and Blacks in Buffalo did so because citing this “invasion” rhetoric.
+The domestic terrorists who committed mass murder against Jews at a synagogue in Pittsburgh, Mexicans at a Walmart in El Paso, and Blacks in Buffalo did so, according to their written screeds, because of this “invasion” rhetoric.
 Some even accuse policymakers of admitting immigrants to America in order to “replace white Americans.”
 These are dangerous conspiracy theories.
 Legitimizing this kind of talk puts innocent people at risk simply because of the God they pray to or the color of their skin.

 Back to top